NIVANorge/Mobius2/docs/existingmodels/autogen/simplycnp.md

 #### Changelog

+0.7 :
+- Move point sources to new point source module.

 0.6 (First Mobius2 version):
 - The model has been ported to Mobius2.
 Everything is solved as one large coupled ODE system, so transport between land and river and between different river sections is more precise.